Whatever the subject, you’ve seen ads like this. You’ve wondered — maybe worried — how they found their way to you.

 15. Year home was built

-16. Household composition
+16. Household composition*Not even conclusive!

 As explained on that shiny new portal, Facebook keeps ads “useful and relevant” in four distinct ways.
 It tracks your on-site activity, such as the pages you like and the ads you click, and your device and location settings, such as the brand of phone you use and your type of Internet connection.
 Most users recognize these things impact ad targeting: Facebook has repeatedly said as much.
 But slightly more surprising is the extent of Facebook’s web-tracking efforts and its collaborations with major data brokers.